 That week on Thursday was a day for tearing down destroyed fences and moving trash to one place.
 Later, the repairs started to build back whatever little was left.
 The co-owner of BearWater Brewing Company, Art O’Neil, said that the waters immersed their packaging operations.

-All of the equipment under the water was taken out and assessed to see anything could be saved.
+All of the equipment under the water was taken out and assessed to see if anything could be saved.
 Also, the beer lab and its research and quality control equipment were in the same basement that was flooded.

 Canton, a community of about 4000 people, was filled with floodwater and overturned machinery at American Cleaners.
-This tornado storm was brought upon by a once in fifty-year rainfall rate in Canton.
+This tornado storm was brought upon by a once-in-fifty-year rainfall rate in Canton.
 Overall, this rainfall rate in Canton, NC, exceeded 2.3 inches per hour.

 More than five inches of rain fell in a twenty-four-hour window, which was impossible in the past.
 On average, a similar event happens only once every fifty years, according to the data presented by the National Oceanic and Atmospheric Administration.

-Day-by-day, humans are responsible for climate change like increased rainfall rates, especially in landfilling tropical systems.
+Day by day, humans are responsible for climate change like increased rainfall rates, especially in landfilling tropical systems.
 Scientists are saying that warmer air can hold more water vapour in the atmosphere hence causing drastic weather changes.

 A most recent major report from the United Nations’ Intergovernmental Panel on Climate Change stated that the frequency and intensity of heavy precipitation events have increased since the 1950s over most land areas.
 Also, humans are likely responsible for such climate change.

 Fred made landfall in the Florida Panhandle at Cape San Blas on Monday afternoon with maximum winds of 65 miles per hour.
 Later it was downgraded to a tropical depression as it lost its strength over land.